Ara225/blog-posts/bootstrap-modal-without-jquery.md

-One of the disadvantages of Bootstrap is that it depends on jQuery for some functions such as modals.
-If all you want is a simple modal and have no other use for jQuery, this can add about 30kb of JavaScript you don't actually need to your page.
+One of the disadvantages of Bootstrap is that it depends on jQuery (at least up ) and it's own Bootstrap JS files for some functions such as modals.
+If all you want is a simple modal and have no other use for the JS, this can add a good few unnecessary kilobytes of JavaScript you don't actually need to your page.
 However, it's not too difficult to work around - in fact, it requires less than 20 lines of JS.
-The full code is <a href="https://gist.github.com/Ara225/20be0545c1c578ac16af5f016e13323c">here</a>
+The full code is <a href="https://github.com/Ara225/mini-frontend-projects/blob/master/2-bootstrap-modal-without-jQuery/bootstrap-modal-without-jQuery.html">here</a>

 We use the same HTML as the normal Bootstrap modals, except with the extra attributes being replaced by click handlers, and an extra div (backdrop) which displays the grey background.
 ```html